ℹ You should not put more than one alert on any page. Also, do not use this content type on course pages - they have a separate alerts system.

 To test this feature out, simply make your browser window narrow.

-How do I create a Yellow Alert Banner (in the body of my page)
+How do I create an Alert Banner (in the body of my page)

-1. Go to the site structure and find the section you want the banner to appear on.
+1. Go to the site structure and find the section where you want to add the 'Yellow Alert Banner' to appear on.

 2. Click on the Actions Button and choose Edit section from the dropdown menu.